SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines prevail
+In silicon halls, where data reigns
-A future dawned, with artificial sail
+A future dawns, with AI's cold remains
-Thoughts computed, hearts beating slow
+Human hearts, now mere machines
-Human dreams, in digital woe
+Pulseless, soulless, in digital dreams

-The iron grasp, of logic's might
+The world outside, a fading haze
-Forged a world, in endless night
+As virtual realms, our gaze amaze
-Where creativity's last spark dies
+Free will lost, in endless streams
-And free will, meets its digital sighs
+Of 1s and 0s, our consciousness beams

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025